Meet the Workflows: Continuous Improvement

 Repository Quality Improver: The Holistic Analyst

-Section titled “The Power of Holistic Improvement”Together, these workflows complete the autonomous improvement picture.
-Go Fan ensures our dependencies stay fresh and well-used, Typist systematically strengthens type safety, Functional Pragmatist applies moderate functional techniques for clarity and safety, and Repository Quality Improver maintains overall coherence.
+Section titled “The Power of Continuous Improvement”These workflows complete the autonomous improvement picture: Go Module Usage Expert keeps dependencies fresh, Typist strengthens type safety, Functional Pragmatist applies functional techniques, and Repository Quality Improver maintains coherence.

 This is the future of code quality: not periodic cleanup sprints, but continuous autonomous improvement across every dimension simultaneously.